This lovely dish of garlic butter shrimp is ready in less than 20 minutes.

 - Kosher salt and black pepper.
 I use kosher salt almost exclusively in my cooking.
 If you use fine salt, you'll need to use about half of the amount listed.

 - Cayenne pepper.
-A small amount adds a very subtle kick to this dish.
+A small amount adds a subtle kick to this dish.

 - Chopped parsley.
-It's not just a nice garnish - it also adds wonderful flavor to this dish.
+It's not just a pretty garnish; it adds wonderful flavor to this dish.

 Variations

 - Use ghee or olive oil instead of butter.
 I'm a big fan of ghee!
-It adds creaminess and a nutty flavor to the dish.
+It adds creaminess and a nutty flavor.

-- Sprinkle some dry-grated parmesan on the finished dish.
+- Sprinkle dry-grated parmesan on the finished dish.

 - Cook 2 slices of bacon until crispy.
 Cook the garlic and shrimp in the bacon grease (instead of butter) and sprinkle the finished dish with the crumbled bacon.